RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

     Instructions is executed sequentially before the branch instruction appears.
     Let's say Instructions is divided by branch Inst. and let's call each divided Inst. as basic block.
+    When Basic Block A is chosen to be executed.
-    Instructions in the basic block will be executed eventually.
+    Instructions in the Basic Block A will be executed eventually.
-    Then we can execute them simultaneously if there is no *data dependences*.
+    Then we can execute them(Block A) simultaneously if there is no *data dependences*.

     Control dependences is caused by branch inst.
     To get more parallelism the basic block should be larger.